Piolintech123/WRO2026-FE-PiolinTech/docs/components/03_Motors.md

 physical wheel center
 ```

-If these do not match, a software command intended to drive straight can create a continuous curved trajectory.
+If those references do not match, a command intended to drive straight can create a continuous curved trajectory.

+The exact V4 center and wheel angles belong to the detailed steering calibration rather than being assumed in this component overview.

 ---